 A Jones In Time Saves Nine (recorded live 2016) / released 2018 on No Business Records

-Just Justice (recorded in a studio in January 2020 – releases January 2022 on ESP-Disk’)
+Just Justice (recorded in a studio in January 2020 / will be released March 2022 on ESP-Disk’